atulkumar2/investor_paradise/README.md

 "Compare TCS, INFY, and WIPRO on returns and volatility" "What are the risk metrics for HDFCBANK?"
 "Explain why IT sector stocks rallied last week"
+"Show me the market cap category for TATASTEEL" "Compare performance of large-cap vs mid-cap stocks" "Which NIFTYBANK constituents are underperforming?"
 ```

 ### 🎯 Pattern Detection